Pros and Cons of Infrared Body Wraps

 During an infrared session, the heat produced by the body wrap penetrates deeply to act on aggravated nerve endings, increase blood flow, increase circulation and soothe sore muscles.
-Those who partake in regular infrared treatments can feel relief from injuries, fibromyalgia, arthritis, delayed-onset muscle soreness and more.
-Infrared heat can also assist with eliminating stiffness once inflammation has gone down, this is especially useful for strains and sprains.
+Those who partake in regular infrared treatments can feel relief from injuries, fibromyalgia, arthritis, delayed-onset muscle soreness, and more.
+Hence, infrared energy has proven to be exceptionally useful for chronic pain patients.
+Infrared heat can also assist with eliminating stiffness once the inflammation has gone down, this is especially useful for strains and sprains.

 With each drop of sweat our bodies produce about half a calorie is burned.
-Because an infrared body wrap session is a calorie-burning experience, participants can notice a significant amount of weight loss after multiple sessions.
-Another great pro?
+Because an infrared body wrap session raises core body temperature and enhances blood circulation, it is essentially a calorie-burning experience, participants can notice a significant amount of weight loss after multiple sessions.
+Another great pro of body wrap treatments?
 The reduction of cellulite!
 Cellulite is a gel-like substance that is made up of fat, water, and wastes trapped in pockets below the skin’s surface.
-Besides encouraging fats and toxins to leave the body, exposure to infrared saturation can also prompt the rebuilding of collagen connective tissue by having a positive effect on the fibroblasts (connective tissue cells producing collagen fibers).
+Besides encouraging fats and toxins to leave the body, infrared body wrap therapy can also prompt the rebuilding of collagen connective tissue by having a positive effect on the fibroblasts (connective tissue cells producing collagen fibers).
 Stronger collagen may help rearrange the globules away from each other and the skin’s surface, leading to the prevention of further accumulation of cellulite.

 During an infrared session blood flow is increased which can lead to many beneficial effects such as promoting cell growth and organ functions, rejuvenation of skin, and maintenance of healthy blood pressure.
 Infrared exposure can also lead to improved circulation and studies suggest that far infrared can stimulate the production of cell tissue and rapidly promote the regeneration of skin, hydration and even assist with wound healing.